Doctoral Studies

 Supervisor: P. Koutsouli

-PhD Thesis: “Development and validation of new analytical methods for the determination of organic pollutants and their metabolites in biological fluids and tissues of living organisms.”
+Thesis: “Development and validation of new analytical methods for the determination of organic pollutants and their metabolites in biological fluids and tissues of living organisms.”

 Laboratory: Nutritional Physiology & Feeding

-Supervisor: S. Haroutounian
+Supervisor: S. Charoutounian

-Supervisor: S. Haroutounian
+Supervisor: S. Charoutounian

 Laboratory: Applied Hydrobiology